-- Nothing is to be put down the head unless it has been digested first. - Prior to use, move the lever to wet bowl to add water 4/6 pumps. - While on wet bowl, pump the handle until waste has been evacuated from the bowl; this must be done when you are more than 1000 yards off shore. - Continue to flush the pan and pipes, 20-25 pulls will keep your heads smelling fresh. - Move lever back to dry bowl and pump the pan and pipes dry, the lever must be left in dry bowl as leaving it in wet bowl will ingress water. - Wherever possible please use the heads ashore as this keeps our waters nice and clean. - Blocked heads will be cleared at a cost to you of \$150.00 sewage fee, plus a technician's fee of \$75 per hour and the call out fee.
+- Nothing is to be put down the head unless it has been digested first. - Amatheia is fitted with three electric heads, with a switch by the head sink. - Prior to use, hold the left side of the switch to add water. - To flush hold the right side of the switch for 12 to 15 seconds. - Wherever possible please use the heads ashore as this keeps our waters nice and clean. - Blocked heads will be cleared at a cost to you of \$150.00 sewage fee, plus a technician's fee of \$75 per hour and the call out fee.